dssg/police-eis/docs/luigi.md

 Since the `PopulateLookupTables` task depends on the `CreateAllStagingTables` task, you only need to specify `PopulateLookupTables` and luigi will make sure all staging tables are created first.

+An example command you might run is:
+`PYTHONPATH='' luigi --module setupStaging PopulateLookupTables --table-file ./populate_tables/lookup/lookup_tables.yaml --schema staging_dev --CreateAllStagingTables-create-tables-directory ./create_tables  --local-scheduler`

+### Constructing a luigi call in bash

+1. `PYTHONPATH=''` you always need this to call luigi from bash
+1. `luigi --module [filename (wihtout the .py extension)]`
+1. `SingleTaskToRun` e.g. `PopulateLookupTables`
+1. parameters (see below)
+1. `--local-scheduler` this tells luigi to run the command locally

 ### Parameters
-The following parameters must be passed:
+The following parameters must be both specified in the [`police-eis/schemas/setupStaging.py`](../schemas/setupStaging.py) file, and passed to the bash command that calls luigi:

 1. `--table-file   ./populate_tables/lookup/lookup_tables.yaml`
   This is the yaml file that contains the information to be placed into the lookup tables.
 1. `--schema staging_dev`
-  This is the name that of the schema where the tables will be created (canonically `staging_dev`, but can be anything)
+  This is the name of the schema where the tables will be created (canonically `staging_dev`, but can be anything)
 1. `--CreateAllStagingTables-create-tables-directory ./create_tables`
   This is the directory that contains all of the create table SQL statement files that define the names, columns, and data types for each table to be created.
 The files must be named in the format: `CREATE-staging-[table_name].sql`

 ### Globals
-The following global objects and functions are used:
+The following global objects and functions are used in the [`police-eis/schemas/setupStaging.py`](../schemas/setupStaging.py) file:

 1. `schema_in_file`
   This is a string that is the schema that is specified throughout the create table scripts and populate lookup data.
 This is the string that is replaced by the schema specified in the `--schema` parameter.
-1. `tabel_priorities`
+1. `table_priorities`
   This is a dictionary that gives priorities for tables that must be created early in the process (due to foreign key constraints).
 The keys are the table names, and the values are integers, >1 where the larger the number the higher the priority given.
 1. `prioritize_tables()`
   This is a function that takes a table name and returns a priority number based on the table_priorities

-### Tasks
+### Tasks in setupStaging

 1. `CreateTable()`
   This task creates a table given a `script`, `table`(name), and `schema`.
 The task is considered complete if the table exists (which is determined by `pg_tools.PGTableTarget`).
 If the table doesn't exist the script is executed